latrovalievioan/composers/README.md

   - ~~create composer card~~
   - ~~implement searchBar~~
   - ~~implement favorite composers (probably gonna use localStorage because there are no POST requests ;( )~~
+  - figure out how to rerender the app on localstorage change
   - Add loading when composers are loading.

 - UI